 - Table 3 contains recommendations and guidance for additional performance tuning.

 Table 1.
 Important updates for high-end systems

-Review the following table and enable the trace flags in the Trace flag column after you make sure that your instance of SQL Server meets the requirements in the Required Builds column.
+Review the following table and enable the trace flags in the Trace flag column after you make sure that your instance of SQL Server meets the requirements in the Required version/update column.